 Is it too early to make conclusions about intelligence? : Yes.
-Subsection III-A and III-C show that there is a lot more to discover about the properties of molecules and cooperative behavior, before making conclusions about intelligence.
+Sects.
+III-A and III-C show that there is a lot more to discover about the properties of molecules and cooperative behavior, before making conclusions about intelligence.

-Do neurons or DNA have to be mimicked to simulate intelligence? : No. Table I, sections III-B1 and III-C2 show that signaling and storage of information can be performed in any manner, using any suitable technology.
-Sections III-D8 and III-E2 show how intelligence is unaffected by stroke, partial removal of the hippocampus or starvation, but in cases of intellectual impairment, the lack of oxygen or iodine at a young age can impair intelligence for life, due to the lack of maturation of the hippocampus [81].
-Studies on traumatic brain injury [7] have shown that intelligence is a function of multiple overlapping capabilities of the brain [7].
+Do neurons or DNA have to be mimicked to simulate intelligence?: No. Table I, Sects.
+III-B1 and III-C2 show that signaling and storage of information can be performed in any manner, using any suitable technology.
+Sections III-D8 and III-E2 show how intelligence is unaffected by stroke, partial removal of the hippocampus or starvation, but in cases of intellectual impairment, the lack of oxygen or iodine at a young age can impair intelligence lifelong, due to the lack of maturation of the hippocampus [129].
+Studies on traumatic brain injury [130] have shown that intelligence is a function of multiple overlapping capabilities of the brain [130].
 This means that the breadth and depth of available memories and the degree of associativity among various types of memories play a role in intelligence.
-Even microorganisms could be capable of intelligence [38].
-The design of algorithms that perform deductions using available data and the memory storage techniques are crucial to simulate intelligence.
+A clue into storage mechanisms may be derived from the phenomenon where even something that had been exciting, becomes boring on repetition.
+Even microorganisms could be capable of intelligence [21].
+The design of algorithms that perform deductions using available data and the design of memory storage techniques are crucial to simulate intelligence.
 Intelligence needs to be supported by an understanding, which is the capacity to fit phenomena to known models.

 Does macro-life follow similar patterns as micro-life?: Yes.
 Cell membranes are like human skin.
 Cells differentiating into various types, are like humans taking up different professions.
 Cell signaling is similar to various communication networks humans have.
 Cells identifying as belonging to a group or body is similar to human communities.
-There appears to be a pattern that is followed when smaller groups of entities join to form a larger entity [56].
-However, as mentioned in section III-A, the rules defining the patterns will always be adapted to the conditions and forces experienced by the larger entity.
+There appears to be a pattern that is followed when smaller groups of agents join to form a larger agent [131].
+However, as mentioned in Sect.
+III-A, the rules defining the patterns will always be adapted to the conditions and forces experienced by the larger agent.
 This also means that it should theoretically be possible to derive inferences about intelligence, by observing the manner in which human communities form a collective intelligence and a purpose-driven existence.

-Are mutations, crossovers, aging and death necessary? : The discovery of x-rays, the spherical shape of the Earth [4] and heliocentrism are few examples of how accidents, errors and lateral thinking can result in better conclusions or discoveries than purely logical thinking.
+Are mutations, crossovers, aging and death necessary?: Mutations and crossovers are accidents, errors and tweaks happening to biological data.
+The discovery of x-rays, the spherical shape of the Earth [132] and heliocentrism are few examples of how accidents, errors and lateral thinking can result in better conclusions or discoveries than purely logical thinking.
 Errors, complications or wastes accumulating in the body or in memory, does necessitate either a cleanup or death.
-The Banyan, Pando and Turritopsis dohrnii from sections III-C3 and table I, show that mutations, crossovers, aging and death are not an essential part of life, but are useful features under certain circumstances.
-Artificial intelligence can therefore be conceptualized as possessing the capability of performing experimental bodymodifications, replication and essential-memory summarization which gets passed on to a new or extended body.
+However, the Banyan, Pando and Turritopsis dohrnii mentioned in Sect.
+III-C3 and Table I, show that mutations, crossovers, aging and death are not an essential part of life, but are useful features under certain circumstances.
+Artificial intelligence can therefore be conceptualized as possessing the capability of performing experimental body-modifications, replication and essential-memory summarization which gets passed on to a new or extended body.